Complexity of Shift Bribery in Committee Elections: Acknowledgments

 \section{Acknowledgments}

-The authors were supported in part by the DFG project PAWS (NI 369/10), the NCN project DEC-2012/06/M/ST1/00358.
-Nimrod Talmon was supported by the DFG Research Training Group MDS (GRK 1408).
-Piotr Faliszewski's visit to TU Berlin was supported by the COST action IC1205.
+The authors were supported in part by the DFG project PAWS (NI 369/10) and the NCN project DEC-2012/06/M/ST1/00358.
+Nimrod Talmon, while being at TU~Berlin, was supported by the DFG Research Training Group ``Methods for Discrete Structures'' (GRK 1408).
+Piotr Faliszewski's visits to TU Berlin were supported by the COST action IC1205 and by a Friedrich Wilhelm Bessel Research Award from the Alexander-von-Humboldt Foundation, Bonn, Germany.